SanderMertens/flecs/docs/Queries.md

 (Likes, X), (Colleague, X)
 ```

 A variable is an identifier that is local to the query.
 It does not need to be defined in advance.
-By default identifiers that are all uppercase are automatically parsed as a variable by the DSL.
+By default, identifiers with a single uppercase character or identifiers that start with a _ are treated as variables, where identifiers with a double _ are treated as anonymous variables.

 Variables can occur in multiple places.
 For example, this query returns all the relationships the `This` entity has with each object it likes as `R`: